ibrahimmina/02_trivia_api/backend/README.md

 - Request Arguments:
     - An dictionary with the following items
         - question: The actual question
-        - Category: The question category id
+        - Category: The question category type
         - difficulty: The question difficulty level
         - answer: The question answer
 - Returns: